Want to Help? Donate to the NAFC Disaster Relief Funds

 Registering online at www.DisasterAssistance.gov is the quickest way to register for FEMA assistance since the event will last several days and the full scope of damages may not be evident until the storm has passed.
 If you are unable to access the internet, you can also call at 1-800-621-FEMA (3362).

-NAFC Members - if you need assistance getting in touch with one of our disaster relief partners, have specific requests for funding or assistance, or if you have any general questions - please contact Ariana at Ariana@nafcclinics.org or call 703-647-7427.
+NAFC Members - Please take a moment to complete the simple NAFC Disaster Damage & Needs Assessment Form below if your organization sustained damage during a disaster.
+If you need assistance getting in touch with one of our disaster relief partners, have specific requests for funding or assistance, or if you have any general questions - please contact Ariana at Ariana@nafcclinics.org or call 703-647-7427.
 We are here to help!

 - Hurricane Harvey - http://www.americares.org/en/newsroom/news/2017/0818-harvey-news/